Particular/docs.particular.net/nservicebus/serialization/utf8json.md

 ### Resolver

-It is possible to customize the instance of [IJsonFormatterResolver](https://github.com/neuecc/Utf8Json#resolver)used for serialization.
+It is possible to customize the instance of [IJsonFormatterResolver](https://github.com/neuecc/Utf8Json#resolver) used for serialization.

 snippet: Utf8JsonResolver